MacsiDigital/laravel-api-client/README.md

 ## Creating and Updating

-Generally in API's the attributes required for saving and updating are different, and they are in turn differnet to the attributes when a model is retreived.
+Generally in API's the attributes required for saving and updating are different, and they are in turn different to the attributes when a model is retrieved.
 We therefore utilise 'Persistance' models which will house validation logic and the attributes required to make a successful save.
 So in our models we need to Extend the InteractsWithAPI trait and add the following 2 protected attributes.

 ```php
 	protected $insertResource = 'MacsiDigital\API\Dev\Resources\StoreAddress';